JankariTech/blog/src/assets/Keycloak/oCIS-with-Keycloak.md

     - '''self'''
   connect-src:
     - '''self'''
-    # In contrary to bash and docker the default is given after the | character
+    # In contrast to bash and docker the default is given after the | character
     - 'https://${KEYCLOAK_DOMAIN|host.docker.internal:8443}'
   default-src:
     - '''none'''